sweh/js.ajja/README.txt

     jsform.need()

-This will require all needed resources like `jquery`, `knockout`, `json-template`, widgets and the code to setup and run `formjs` itself.
+This will require all needed resources like `jquery`, `knockout`, `json-template`, widgets and the code to setup and run `gocept.jsform` itself.

 Without fanstatic, you should include the following resources by hand: